Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card not shown but at the center of the cross, represents the atmosphere surrounding the central issue.
+Click for DetailsThe ninth and final card, placed in the center bottom of the triangle, represents the final outcome unless you change course.
 King of Swords: The essence of air, such as a clear blue sky: A mature leader of unwavering ethics and indisputable authority.
 An incorruptible judge, whose devotion to the law cannot be swayed by emotion or material concerns.
 Perfect clarity of thought, directness of action, and eloquence of speech.
 One who, like a great general, inspires not love or devotion, but absolute trust and loyalty.